microsoft/MSLab/Scenarios/ADMPWD.E/readme.md

+# Scenario Description

+In this scenario will be ADMPWD.E deployed.
+Its just LAPS on steroids, extended with Password Decryption Service.
+So all secrets are encrypted in Active Directory and all password requests are logged.

+The complete documentation and operation guide is available here: http://admpwd.com/documentation/

 # LabConfig Windows Server 1709

 **Note:** to make things easier, provide RSAT msu together with cumulative update for client OS.